A blog that is a single executable binary

 } else {

-// The request looks valid but it 's not a get
+// The request looks valid but it's not a GET

-// We return 501
+// We return 501 Not Implemented

 rep_status = set_http_rep_501(rep_buff);